minetest-mods-camp/doomsday/README.md

 **In NodeCore**: Surround a lit torch on all 6 faces with lux cobble.
 Surround those on all faces with blocks of solid lode.

+The device explodes the instant that its construction is completed.
+The explosion is quite spectacular, and unlike anything you have ever seen.
+Unfortunately, it instantly kills you, so thoroughly that you can't even witness the explosion.
+You will just have to take my word for it.

 N.B. it doesn't matter what order you place the nodes, but they need to be placed manually by a player.